 - Roasting Pan With Rack – This nonstick pan fits roasts, turkeys, and more!
 Get it at Amazon or Target.

-- Meat Thermometer – Essential for making sure roasts cooks correctly.
+- Meat Thermometer – Essential for making sure meats cook correctly and don’t overcook.
 A probe thermometer is ideal, but a regular one will work.

 Sirloin Tip Roast